Luann (comic strip): Emergency medical services

-Brad's supervisor during his six months of EMT service before taking his Paramedics class.
+Brad's supervisor during his six months of EMT service before taking his paramedics class.
 As gracious as he was about Brad fearlessly saving Zane from dying in the fires of the Borderline Bookstore, he had to file a reprimand on Brad's record for violating safety rules, acting outside his training scope, and not wearing proper safety gear.
-Like the Fire Station Captain, his name is not given.
+His name is not given.